Dr. Kraynak to be sentenced on March 4

 - Matthew W. BrannAmerican judge

 Feb.
-17—Dr. Raymond Kraynak is scheduled to be sentenced next month after pleading guilty in September to 12 felony counts of illegal distribution or dispensing of prescription drugs.
+18—Dr. Raymond Kraynak is scheduled to be sentenced next month after pleading guilty in September to 12 felony counts of illegal distribution or dispensing of prescription drugs.

 Kraynak, 64, of Mount Carmel, will be sentenced at 11 a.m.
 March 4 in front of U.S. Judge Matthew Brann.
 The hearing will take place in Courtroom 1 on the fourth floor of the United States Courthouse and Federal Building, 240 W. Third St., Williamsport.